The importance of socially responsible mining in developing nations

 Banning underage miners

 Child labour has been at the forefront of ethical mining changes for some time.
-And while strides are constantly being made to reduce the number of children working in mines, as many as 1 million were believed to still be working in the sector in 2019.
+And while strides are constantly being made to reduce the number of children working in mines, many are known to still be working.
+It’s difficult to know exact figures, but Unicef believes just over 20% of children in the world’s poorest countries are engaged in child labour (including mining).

 Enriching the lives of local communities